OleksiiCherevan/OleksiiCherevan.github.io/README.md

     click me =)
 </a>

-## If you want to copy this project you chould use foloving commands:
+## If you want to copy this project you should use following commands:

 1.
 <code>